 In the northwest corner of the elite and famously lush island Corfu, Paleokastritsa is not one beach but a series of strips of sand and hidden coves.
 Explore them by boat- your own or even a water taxi- available on the main beach.

-Check out the best things to do in Corfu.
+Check out the best Corfu beaches.

 Stafylos Beach, Skopelos

-On beautiful green Skopelos, this pebbled, family friendly beach 5 km southeast of Skopelos’ main town is surrounded by cliffs for added drama.
+On beautiful green Skopelos, this pebbled, family-friendly beach 5 km southeast of Skopelos’ main town is surrounded by cliffs for added drama.
 The waters are thought to be extraordinary.

 Koukounaries Beach, Skiathos